Jeff Celentano

-Jeff Celentano (born May 24, 1960) is an American actor, screenwriter, producer and film director.
+Jeff Celentano (born May 24, 1960) is an American actor, screenwriter, producer, and film director.
 Celentano starred as an actor in such films as The Player, American Ninja 2: The Confrontation, Puppet Master II, and Demonic Toys.

 In 1992, he turned to directing with his first short film, Dickwad.
 Which won several film festivals as best comedy short.
-Celentano is an acting teacher and is the Executive Director of Drama at The Performer's Academy in Lake Forest, California.
+Celentano was an acting teacher and the Executive Director of Drama at The Performer's Academy in Lake Forest, California.